 Last but not least, apart from the novelty of staying in a resort in the middle of the desert, it is the staff that really makes the hotel special.
 I got the impression that everyone was truly happy to be there and was determined to give each guest the best service possible.
 Everyone we spoke to was just so genuinely friendly.
 As the hotel is so far from any major city, the staff all live in a compound a few minutes away from the resort.
 The good thing is that those families who work at the hotel can remain together.

 We also chatted to another staff member who works at the resort all year round, but over the summer travels back home to his native country to see family for 40 days each year.
 He was about to head home the day we were leaving Abu Dhabi and so must have returned by now.
 I found it so admirable that he was away from his family all year, yet had such dedication to his job and carried out his duties in such a positive manner.
 The staff also wrote me a lovely Happy Birthday card, which is now sitting on my bookshelf in London.
 I really can’t praise them enough and think that it is their dedication and positivity that makes Qasr al Sarab all the more special.

 Has this article inspired you to visit Abu Dhabi and Qasr al Sarab?
 Let us know below!

-If you’d like to read more on Abu Dhabi such as when to visit or what to pack for your trip to the UAE, you might want to check out this article published by Lindsay Silberman.
+If you’d like to read more on Abu Dhabi such as when to visit or what to pack for your trip to the UAE, you might want to check out this article we wrote, published by Lindsay Silberman.